janie-lee-developer/fe-take-home/README.md

 ## How to Submit

-1. Throughout your exercise you should be commiting and pushing code often to your branch.
+1. Throughout your exercise you should be commiting and pushing code often to your repo/branch.
 This makes it easier for us to review how you break up your building.
 2. Once you have your frontend finalized and are happy with your solution.
-Open up a Pull Request for your branch into `main` and tag the following people as reviewers `0xAlwaysDumpling`, `cieltan`, and `dre-draws`
+Open up a Pull Request for your forked repo into the `fe-take-home` repo and tag the following people as reviewers `0xAlwaysDumpling`, `cieltan`, and `dre-draws`
 3. Sit back and relax.
 We will review your submition and will follow up with you to set up a time for us to go through your solution together!

 If you have any questions during your take home or are blocked from making progress for any reason please reach out to `adriano@hyperspace.xyz`.